teiresias-personal-data-discovery/teiresias-system/README.md

 ## Discovery and Inventory of Personal Data in Distributed Systems Environments
 *Teiresias* is a distributed system, consisting of an Apache Airflow Celery Cluster and an additional Client-Server architecture for semi-automatic discovery and inventory of personal data in distributed systems environments.
-The GDPR-motivated Privacy Enhancing Technology prototype was developed as part of a Bachelor's Thesis at the *Technische Universität Berlin*.

 ---